 The final written decision will address, to the extent claims are still pending at the time of decision, all patent claims challenged by the petitioner and all new claims added through the amendment process.

 If parties have any questions about the impacts of the SAS decision, the parties may contact the panel (if case-specific) or submit questions in writing to the Board’s Trials@uspto.gov email box (if general).

-The PTAB will host a “Chat with the Chief” webinar on Monday, April 30, 2018, from noon to 1 p.m.
-ET to discuss the SAS decision, its impacts on AIA trial proceedings, and answer questions.
+The PTAB hosted a “Chat with the Chief” webinar on April 30, 2018 to discuss the SAS decision, its impacts on AIA trial proceedings, and answer questions.